Shikimori's Not Just a Cutie: Characters

 In the manga profiles and anime credits, Izumi is referred to as Izumi-kun (和泉くん); his full given name is not revealed until near the end of the manga series.)

 Izumi is Shikimori's boyfriend, described as "an upbeat and friendly kid.
 He's had terrible luck his entire life."
-He is rather unassertive, and hopes to become bolder, like Shikimori.
 He is a good student, having placed 5th in his class, and unlike Shikimori and Inuzuka, is a good cook.